 Start early to maximize your sightseeing time.
 There are numerous pullouts along the road, and the views are so jaw-dropping that you’ll likely want to stop at each one to take photos.

 Picturesque Point Sur Lighthouse stands atop a rock and offers gorgeous views of the ocean.
-McWay Falls is a scenic gem, with the water tumbling down onto the pristine beach below.
+McWay Falls, one of the prettiest waterfalls in California, is a scenic gem, with the water tumbling down onto the pristine beach below.
 It’s the perfect picture postcard!

 While you can view McWay Falls from the road, you can also walk a short trail in Julia Pfeiffer Burns State Park for a great view.
 There are no less than seven beautiful state parks along the Big Sur stretch of the Pacific Coast Highway, if you want to squeeze a couple of short hikes into your day.